jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 In this case:
 - the physical disease started to exist through the senses of the Wuhan doctors
 - the metaphysical idea existed in Nature, but not in human minds.
-It only existed in minds after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as Covid-19
+It only existed in minds after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as **Covid-19**

+{{< img src="/photos/med/covid.jpg" alt="Covid in water" cap="The idea of Covid is started to exist in the physical domain when the physical perception of the new virus began.
+Its evolution from 'Novel Coronavirus Disease' to 'Covid-19' is an example the 'aether drag'" >}}

 ## The Superiority of the Metaphysical Over the Physical

 This strengthens the fact that:
 - physical things are tangible and perceivable through our five senses
-- metaphysical things are perceivable through our intellect and feelings.
+- metaphysical things are perceivable through our intellect and feelings (the 6th sense).

 {{< img src="/photos/objects/mugecon.jpg" alt="Mug Economics">}}